Stay warm, stay smart!

-How the cold weather affects your usage
+How the cold weather affects your energy use

-Cold weather plays a major role in increasing your gas usage, which can have a big impact on your bill.
+Cold weather plays a major role in increasing your natural gas usage, which can have a big impact on your bill.
 Understand how:

-When it’s cold outside, your gas heater needs more energy to keep the indoor temperature steady.
+When it’s cold outside, your natural gas heater needs more energy to keep the indoor temperature steady.
 Understanding what temperature feels just right can help you save and stay cozy.

 In the winter, colder water enters your water heater, which requires more energy to heat it.
 Good things come to those who wait… for hot water!